frosinastojanovska/cryosiam-docs/docs/installation.md

 ## Troubleshooting

 - **CUDA errors**: Make sure your system has the correct NVIDIA drivers and CUDA version.
-- **Missing packages**: Double-check that you followed the correct pip or conda install steps.
+- **Missing packages**: Double-check that you followed the correct conda install steps.
-- **Conflicts**: It's recommended to use a clean virtual environment or conda environment.
+- **Conflicts**: It's recommended to use a clean conda environment.

 ---